 One to twelve days.
 Since the drywall is very porous, it easily traps moisture.
 Settled spores can immediately form mold growth when the drywall is dampened or wet.
 Mold colonization may be from one to twelve days, depending on the type.

 Although drywall is quite sturdy, being exposed to water for a longer period can damage it.
 The sheetrock may lose its structural strength and start turning soft and weak.
 You may be able to save your wet sheetrock depending on the category of water it got exposed to and the level of wetness.

 How long does it take to find out water damage?

 It takes about 1 – 24-hours.
 When water damage survives for 1 to 24-hours, the drywall starts to experience bulging and breaking, metal surfaces start to experience tarnishing, and furniture starts experiencing swelling and cracking.
 Within two hours to seven days, you will start seeing mold and mildew growth and spread.

 What level of wet should I expect for sheetrock before I replace it?

 Once insulation gets wet, it loses its R-value, and it becomes a liability when in this ugly condition.
 Wet walls and insulation are capable of holding moisture content for a longer period of time.
 This implies that mold growth can occur within the wall.
 You will need to replace a part of the entire drywall once it starts experiencing mold growth.

-The factors discussed above can greatly affect the entire cost of wall repairs at home.
-Generally, homeowners should get ready to pay about $450 to $650 for wall repairs, although some cases with more serious damage may cost almost $1,000.
+Generally, homeowners should get ready to pay about $450 to $650 for wall repairs, although some cases with more serious damage may cost as high as $1,000.